Marveaux1515/Pyth/README.md

 # anything
-Nothing in particular, just a collection of my little side projects
+A collection of my side projects including automation scripts, webscraping and browser automation